 While there is a lot that can be said about the importance of body language in a job interview, for this article we’re going to focus on nailing that very first impression.

-Smile.
-If the research from Cornell shows us anything, it is the importance of having a warm smile the first time you meet someone.
+- If the research from Cornell shows us anything, it is the importance of having a warm smile the first time you meet someone.
 It’s natural to be nervous when approaching an interview, which can lead to having a concerned, uneasy, or even vaguely nauseous expression.
 Overcome this.
 Focus on the positive: the possibility of new opportunity, how nice it is to meet new people, potential friends and coworkers, how much you enjoyed your coffee that morning – whatever works.
 Then smile warmly when your interviewer approaches, and shake their hand.

-The hand shake.
 People judge each other based on their handshake.
 It’s not hard to get it right.
 Take their hand firmly and pump it up and down twice – for no longer than it takes to say, “Hi.
 Nice to meet you.”
 Any longer than that can get awkward.
 To limp a grip makes you appear weak.
-Too firm, squeezing or crushing the other person’s hand, seems macho and dumb.
+Too firm, squeezing or crushing the other person’s hand, seem macho and dumb.
 You’re making an impression based on your professionalism not on how strong your hand is.

-Eye contact.
-Look the interviewer in the eye when they great you, the same way you’d look at a friend or relative when they arrive.
+Look the interviewer in the eye when they greet you, the same way you’d look at a friend or relative when they arrive.
 Similarly, don’t stare.
 It’s okay to break eye contact and look around if you’re discussing the office or the weather.
 Making proper eye contact makes you seem confident and friendly.
 People who avoid eye contact come across as uncomfortable, anti-social, and insecure.
 Over-staring will make you seem aggressive and weird.

 A warm smile, a friendly professional handshake, and confident eye contact at the outset of your next job interview will go a long way towards nailing the first impression that can impact the rest of your interactions with that employer.
 Because as science has demonstrated, first impressions can be hard to overcome.